EVerest/EVerest/docs/tutorials/how_to_ocpp/index.rst

 .. _integration:

-Integration of libocpp into everest-core
+Integration of `libocpp` into `everest-core`
 ========================================

 The actual OCPP1.6J implementation is located in https://github.com/EVerest/libocpp .
-This library is then used within the `OCPP <https://github.com/EVerest/everest-core/tree/main/modules/OCPP>`_ module of everest-core.
-The OCPP module within everest-core handles the integration of OCPP into the EVerest framework.
-The module registers callbacks that are then triggered by the libocpp, like a callback for a pausing charging or unlocking a connector.
-In addition the module calls the event handlers of the libocpp so that it can track the state of the charging station and trigger OCPP messages accordingly (e.g. MeterValues.req , StatusNotification.req).
+This library is then used within the `OCPP <https://github.com/EVerest/everest-core/tree/main/modules/OCPP>`_ module of `everest-core`.
+The OCPP module handles the integration of OCPP into the EVerest framework.
+It registers callbacks that are then triggered by the `libocpp`, like a callback for a pausing charging or unlocking a connector.
+In addition the module calls the event handlers of the `libocpp` so that it can track the state of the charging station and trigger OCPP messages accordingly (e.g. MeterValues.req , StatusNotification.req).

 .. _run_with_steve:

 Run EVerest with SteVe
 ======================

-EVerest's everest-core repository provides a configuration that you can use to run EVerest with OCPP.
+EVerest's `everest-core` repository provides a configuration that you can use to run EVerest with OCPP.
 By default this configuration is connecting to the Open Source CSMS `SteVe <https://github.com/steve-community/steve>`_.
 Simply run

 .. code-block:: bash

-    ./run-scripts/run-sil-ocpp.sh
+    ${EVEREST_WORKSPACE:?}/everest-core/build/run-scripts/run-sil-ocpp.sh

 to start EVerest with OCPP1.6J.
 Don't forget to add the default chargepoint id *cp001* to SteVe.